uwepe-analysis/EPEtutorials/README.md

 ```
 docker run -p 8899:8888 --name EPETutorial -v C:\Users\<USERNAME>\EPETutorial:/root -it ubuntu /bin/bash
 ```

+>What we did by this command:
+> 1. mount a folder under your home directory called `EPETutorial` to your docker container path `/root/`.
+This is done by `-v /home/$(whoami)/EPETutorial:/root`
+> 2. specify the name `EPETutorial` to the container. done by `--name EPETutorial`
+> 3. publish a container's port(s) 8888 to the host port 8899. done by `-p 8899:8888`
+> Check more info by `docker run --help`

 You'll see your shell prompt change to something like `root@15105b7f505b:~#`, and this means you are in the Ubuntu container.